needahoo/Scarelab_Privacy_Policy/README.md

 We may update our Privacy Policy from time to time.
 Thus, you are advised to review this page periodically for any changes.
 We will notify you of any changes by posting the new Privacy Policy on this page.
 These changes are effective immediately after they are posted on this page.

+### "Nápad na hlášku" button

+If you use and send us a mail, you're giving us a permission to respond to your mail/send you occasional promotional email.
+You are always able to unsubscribe from these using the "Unsubscribe from newsletter" button that is in every promotional email.

 ### Contacts

 team@scarelab.cz